 Shortly after the start of World War II, a ukelele player (George) takes the wrong boat and finds himself in (still uninvaded) Norway.
 He is mistaken for a fellow British intelligence agent...
 See full summary »

 George Shuttleworth is convinced that he has the talent to win the Isle of Man TT races, despite what his neighbours back home in Wigan may think.
 During the trials, the brakes go on ...
 See full summary »

 George plays an aspiring news photographer that gets pictures by way of a spy camera in his bow tie.
 Comic confusion and chases arise from his inadvertently taking blackmail-able snaps of ...
 See full summary »

-Producer Basil Dean argued against Monty Banks using Binkie Stuart for Florrie's niece, thinking her too young and inexperienced (she had come to fame aged 2 when winning the "Daily Mail"'s "London's Most Beautiful Baby" competition) to be able to carry off the part believably.
+Producer Basil Dean argued against Monty Banks using Binkie Stuart for Florrie's niece, thinking her too young and inexperienced (she had come to fame at age two by winning the "Daily Mail"'s "London's Most Beautiful Baby" competition) to be able to carry off the part believably.
 The director ignored him, setting the child off on a brief run as the UK's answer to Shirley Temple.
 See more »

 As with the death-sliding sailor at the Kings Theatre, when the nurse pulls George down from the top of the wardrobe 'he' is clearly a mannequin.
 See more »